 This post definitely falls into the category of coaching introspection.
+I wrote it shortly after I left my coaching position in Sweden in early 2016.

 I had a number of interesting exchanges last week with folks all over the world in the wake of my stint coaching in Sweden coming to an end.
 Most were of the type you’d expect in that kind of situation.
 A few, though, actually addressed more specifically my state of mind.
 They really got me thinking.